Online-Only Casper Just Opened An IRL Store Where You Can Test Its Mattresses

 Another display features an air vent that blows over a sample bed sheet attached to a black window pane, to highlight how the company's weaving technique is meant to maintain a body's even temperature.

-Casper is opening its brick-and-mortar store amidst growing pressure and competition in the mattress and sleep product industry.
+Casper is opening its brick-and-mortar store amid growing pressure and competition in the mattress and sleep product industry.

 Consumer demand for mattresses has expanded in recent years, according to a December 2017 report from IBISWorld, and so more startups are jumping into the fray, including Tuft & Needle and Leesa, which replaced Casper in West Elm stores.